General style: Measure

 Style → General → Measure allows you to adjust the distance between various items within measures.

 All settings related to measure width and note spacing are minimum values.
-Measures are automatically stretched, if necessary, to justify both margins.
+Measures are automatically stretched, if necessary, to maintain existing page margins.

 Minimum measure width